Quantum control of hole spin qubits in double quantum dots: Error in SWAP-like gate

 \section{Error in SWAP-like gate}

-In order to complete the section of the two-qubit gate in the main text, we analyze different noise sources, and how they affect the fidelity of the gate.
-First, we study the effect of a systematic error in some of the parameters of the system, e.g., the detuning between the left most two dots or the tunneling matrix elements between these QDs.
-This constant shift in the parameter can be written as $\varepsilon_{12} \rightarrow \varepsilon_{12}(1 + \delta_{\varepsilon_{12}})$ for detuning; note that $\varepsilon_{12}$ is the driving parameter in FAQUAD, and other QD on-site energies are kept constant.
-In a similar way, a systematic error in the tunneling between the first two dots is given by $t_{N, 12} \rightarrow t_{N,12}(1+\delta_{t_{12}})$ and equal for the spin-flip term $t_{F, 12} \rightarrow t_{F,12}(1+\delta_{t_{12}})$.
+To complete the section of the two-qubit gates in the main text, we analyze different noise sources and how they affect the fidelity of the proposed gate.
+First, we study the effect of a systematic error in some of the parameters of the system, e.g., the detuning between the leftmost two dots or the tunneling matrix elements between these QDs.
+A constant shift in the detuning can be written as $\varepsilon_{12} \rightarrow \varepsilon_{12}(1 + \delta_{\varepsilon_{12}})$.
+Note that $\varepsilon_{12}$ is the driving parameter in FAQUAD, while other QDs on-site energies are kept constant.
+In a similar way, a systematic error in the tunneling between the first two dots is given by $t_{N, 12} \rightarrow t_{N,12}(1+\delta_{t_{12}})$.
+This systematic error is also applied to the spin-flip term $\lambda_{2} \rightarrow \lambda_{2}(1+\delta_{t_{12}})$.

-The results are shown in Fig.~\ref{fig:SWAP_systematic}.
-The fidelity is expected to be sensitive to a systematic shift in the detuning, as the gate is implemented with FAQUAD, which is susceptible to the exact location of the anticrossing.
-This location is also dependent on the tunneling rate value between QDs 1 and 2, so the fidelity of the SWAP gate is sensitive to changes in this parameter.
-However, in both cases, the fidelity reaches values greater than $0.99$ for $|\delta| < 1\%$.
-For comparison, we include the fidelity of the SWAP gate implemented with a liner pulse in the detuning (dashed lines).
-The linear ramp has no information of the energy level diagram of the system, so is very robust against a systematic error in the parameters.
-As long as the avoided crossing is between the initial and final detunings, the fidelity reaches high values.
-However, as we will see below, for other different sources of noises, a linear pulse gives worse results than FAQUAD.
-We found that with regard to systematic noise in both the detuning and the tunneling rate, the results obtained with a $\pi$-pulse and FAQUAD are similar close to $\delta \sim 0$.
-Both protocols need precise information on the energy-level diagram, and a constant change in some of the parameters of the system leads to low-fidelity protocols.
+The fidelity is expected to be highly sensitive to a systematic shift in the detuning if the gate is implemented with FAQUAD, which is susceptible to the exact location of the anticrossing.
+This location also depends on the tunneling rate between QDs 1 and 2, so the fidelity of the SWAP gate is sensitive to changes in this parameter.
+However, in both cases, the fidelity reaches values greater than $0.99$ for $|\delta| < 1\%$, see Fig.~\ref{fig:SWAP_systematic} (blue solid lines).
+For comparison, we include the fidelity of the SWAP gate implemented with a linear pulse in the detuning (green dashed lines).
+The linear ramp has no information on the energy level diagram of the system so it is very robust against a systematic error in the parameters.
+However, as we will see below for other different sources of noise, a linear pulse gives worse results than FAQUAD.
+We found that concerning systematic noise in both the detuning and the tunneling rate, the results obtained with the $\pi$-pulse, LA and FAQUAD are quite similar.
+All these protocols need precise information on the energy-level diagram, and a constant change in some of the parameters of the system leads to low-fidelity protocols.\\